Ddiiro/Bootstrap-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Mobile First
+# 📖 Bootstrap Project.

-Mobile First is a project that helps test and learn and the basic set up of an html & css project with no errors that designs for both mobile & desktop responsiveness.
+Boostrap Project is a project that helps test and learn and the basic set up of an html & css project with no errors that designs for both mobile & desktop responsiveness using CSS framework(Specifically <a href="https://getbootstrap.com/docs/5.3/getting-started/introduction/">Bootsrap</a> ).

 ### Tech Stack <a name="tech-stack"></a>

-> Html, CSS & Figma.
+> Html, CSS , Figma & Bootstrap.

 <details>